 The psychoemotional consequences of a work-related disc pain condition are very difficult to overcome and definitely contribute to the severity and duration of the symptomatic expression.
 This is especially true if litigation is involved with the injurious event.

-Herniated Disc from Lifting Weights Conclusion
+Herniated Disc from Resistance Training

 It is easy to advise people on the best methods of preventing a herniated disc or other back injury while exerting themselves physically.
 However, even the best lifting technique and sensible approach to resistance work can still be rewarded with injury.
 All you can do is be careful, follow these pointers and hope for the best: